avisuj/avisuj.github.io/_posts/2022-03-12-Depression.markdown

 title:  "Depression"
 date:   2022-03-12 19:15:59 -0600
 categories: [wellness]
 excerpt: "Over the last two weeks, I've been dealing with a depression flare-up.
-Having been aware of depression for half my life, I understand hwo I experience the condition.
+Having been aware of depression for half my life, I understand how I experience the condition.
 As a next step in this relationship, I'm sharing to exert ownership over this disease I live with."
 ---
 As I awake this morning, my eyes are wet and my chest is heavy.
 I feel like I've been crying for a week; which I have been.
 Two weeks ago, my daughter caught Covid-19 from school.
 We were expecting it - she went to a school band lock-in; with a concentration of middle-schoolers indoors it seemed inevitable.
 I ended up showing symptoms on March 4th.
 Fortunately, our entire experience of Covid-19 has been mild and we tested negative for it yesterday.
 I didn't expect that I'd get caught up in a depression flare-up.